 - I also check my calendar for when the publication day is, if it’s in the future.
 I schedule another tweet with my review link for it.

 - Then I go to the text editor of my post and copy the entirety of the html code, minus the footer and intro sentences, and the book cover.

 - I paste this into a google doc, where I keep all my reviews.
 I use the search and replace function to remove all the unnecessary html code, and covert the rest to Goodreads (such as replace em with i, and strong with b, remove all the spans and paragraph endings).
 You don’t have to do this if it’s too complicated – you can just copy the plain text.

-- Normally, I shorten the text a little, depending on the formatting, and insert several utm tracked links for my analytics
+- Normally, I shorten the text a little, depending on the formatting (you can also insert several utm tracked links for Google analytics)

 - I also insert a footer with my blog link, my Twitter and my Instagram

 - I include the link to the book I need to review and the review text in my email, I also include any other shortened and tracked links I need to post on groups and other material (it’s best to include the Goodreads and NetGalley links so you don’t have to rummage around for them on your phone when you later receive this email)